tarantool/doc/doc/release/new-policy.rst

 The release series might receive new features at this stage, but only in a backward compatible manner.
-A release candidate might be published if new functionality is introduced before the release version.
+   To collect feedback for new functionality, we may also publish a release candidate before the final release version.

 During the support period a release series receives new versions of supported Linux distributives to build infrastructure.